atricore/josso-site/src/content/install.md

 Next, sign in using the default credentials: 'admin' as the username and 'atricore' as the password.

-The reference documentation for JOSSO can be found at this location : http://docs.atricore.com/josso2/2.4/josso-reference-guide/html/en-US/JOSSO_Reference.html
+The reference documentation for JOSSO can be found at this location: http://docs.atricore.com/josso2/2.4/josso-reference-guide/html/en-US/JOSSO_Reference.html

 ## Docker Install